wl37/Quicknote/README.md

     *   **Save Note Button:** Saves the current clipboard content (processing HTML to Markdown if applicable) along with your custom comment into the relevant monthly note file.
     *   **Save Clipboard Now Button:** Immediately saves the current clipboard content with a default timestamped comment (e.g., "Quick import - \[timestamp]").
 Useful for very fast captures.
     *   **File Browser (Right Panel):** Displays a list of `.md` files found in the currently configured save directory.
+        *   **Opening Files:** Double-click any file in the list to open it in the built-in Markdown editor.
+        *   **Keyboard Navigation:** Use the Tab key to focus on the file browser, then use arrow keys to navigate and Enter to open the selected file.
     *   **Refresh Files Button:** Manually refreshes the list of files in the file browser.
     *   **Settings Button:** Opens the settings window.